RCmags/AirplanePitchStabilizer/README.md

-# Pitch-axis stabilizer for airplane
+# Pitch-axis stabilizer for airplane :airplane:
 This Arduino sketch is a servo controller for a tail-less RC airplane that is stabilized about the pitch-axis.
 If tuned correctly, It may increase the lift-to-drag ratio of an aircraft that otherwise depends solely on passive stability.

 ## Concept